Nissan Patrol

-The Nissan Patrol (日産・パトロール, Nissan Patorōru) is a series of full-size SUVs manufactured by Nissan in Japan and sold throughout the world.
+The Nissan Patrol (日産・パトロール, Nissan Patorōru) is a series of off-road vehicles and full-size SUVs manufactured by Nissan in Japan since 1951 and sold throughout the world.
+It is Nissan's longest running series of models.

 The Patrol has been available as either a short-wheelbase (SWB) three-door or a long-wheelbase (LWB) five-door chassis since 1951.
 The LWB version has been offered in pickup truck and cab chassis variants.
 Between 1988 and 1994, Ford Australia marketed the Patrol as the Ford Maverick.
 In some European countries, such as Spain, the Patrol was marketed by Ebro as the Ebro Patrol.
 In 1980 in Japan, it was rebadged and alternately sold at Nissan Prince Store locations as the Nissan Safari.

-The Patrol is available in Australia, Central and South America, South Africa, parts of Southeast Asia, and Western Europe, as well as Iran and the Middle East.
+The Patrol has traditionally competed with the Toyota Land Cruiser in most world markets and is available in Australia, Central and South America, South Africa, parts of Southeast Asia, and Western Europe, as well as Iran and the Middle East.
 For the 2011 model year, it was made available in North America as the upscale Infiniti QX56 (later renamed as Infiniti QX80), the first time that a Patrol-based vehicle had been sold in North America since 1969, and for the 2017 model year, it would be offered in that market as the Nissan Armada.

-First generation (4W60; 1951)
+First generation (4W60; 1951-1960)

 In September 1951, the 4W60 was introduced exclusively to Japanese Nissan dealerships.
 The overall styling was similar to the Willys Jeep.
 The 4W60 used the 75 PS 3.7 L Nissan NAK engine from the Nissan 290 bus, but with part-time four-wheel drive and a four-speed manual transmission.
 The grille had a pressed-steel Nissan badge.
 A 4W70 Carrier-based wagon was available.

 The 4W61 was introduced in August 1955; it changed the grille (with some chrome bars), a one-piece windshield that sits further back when folded, chrome strips on the hood, and unequally sized seats (passenger's side is wider than the driver's).
 The other big change was the engine.
 The 4W61 was powered by the new 3.7 L Nissan NB engine, producing 92 PS, and later was powered by the 105 PS 4.0 L Nissan NC engine.
 The grille badge was chrome and red and said "NISSAN".

 In October 1958, the 4W65 Patrol replaced the 4W61.
 The 4W65 changed the grille, which now had all chrome bars and redesigned front fenders and hood.
 A "NISSAN" badge was on the grille and "Patrol" badges were added on the sides of the hood.
 An eight-seater hardtop wagon, the WG4W65, was added.
 The short-lived 4W66 Patrol was introduced in December 1956, powered by the 125 PS 4.0 L P engine.
 The 4W66 was discontinued in June 1960.
 A wagon version of the 4W66 was called the Carrier, from 1956 to 1959.